Undergraduate Research Fellowship Program

 - Honors students completing their requirement (two semesters) will be unpaid and should work 8 hours a week according to the Honors program.
 This should be completed no later than the end of the sixth semester.

-- Due to HR and payroll policies, students cannot begin working until they have been approved by HR and payroll.
+- Due to HR and payroll policies, students cannot begin working until HR and payroll have approved them.
 The Coordinator will notify students and faculty mentors when the student has been approved.

 FOR FACULTY